 8. Print Ads

 Run an advert in a local paper or magazine.
 Most local magazines have advertorial teams, and if the circulation is small, the ads aren’t usually that expensive.
 Even a half page ad in some magazines won’t cripple a small business.
 Often these places have good deals as well, especially if they are running an editorial piece on you.
 Negotiate, negotiate, negotiate.
-Ad sales people love to haggle 😉 We had a little editorial feature running in the Khuluma Magazine (the airline Kulula’s magazine which has massive reach) and the ads sales team asked if we wanted to do an ad – we could only afford to pay for a quarter page ad, but they had a half page available, so they gave us the space for the price of a quarter page.
+Ad sales people love to haggle.

 9. Paid Search

 Run some paid search ads on Google Ads; Bing and other search platforms.
 Google has 98% of the search market, so if you are going to run search ads anywhere, this is the best place to start.
-You can use automation tool like Adbot to run them simply and effectively, as you can get setup in less than ten minutes.
-I literally set it up once and now I spend maybe an hour a week just refining it once or twice a week to help my bot learn, and add new campaigns during the marketing calendar year (such as Valentine’s Day or Father’s Day etc) and then remove those ads once the event has passed.
-And I always keep evergreen relevant brand and product ads running throughout the year to ensure a steady supply of customers coming from Google who might be looking for donuts in Cape Town or vegan bakery in Cape Town, or whatever.
+You can use automation tools like Adbot to run them simply and effectively, as you can get setup in less than ten minutes.

 10. List on local directories

 Many local towns and cities have local directory services.
 South Africa has the physical Yellow Pages, and a new digital app business directories YEP (Telkom’s new digitised business directory).
-But there are often directories for specific industries as well.
+There are often directories for specific industries as well.
 Find ones relevant to your industry and get yourself listed.
-In our case (vegan donut shop) there are multiple: Tripadvisor; Purple Cow (vegan listings site); A Billion Veg (vegan listing site); Eat Out Guide; Inside Guide and I am sure many more that I can’t remember setting up.

 11. BONUS: Automate as much as possible